The Best Ways to Invest Money 2024

 Interest rate

-There are big differences in the interest rates offered for cash equivalent accounts, so it pays to shop around.
+The interest rates offered for cash equivalent accounts vary widely, so it pays to shop around.

 In the case of CDs, finding a higher interest rate can pay off for years to come.
 This is because most CDs have a rate that is set for the full length of the CD’s term.